HSF/hsf.github.io/organization/_posts/2022/2022-03-31-coordination.md

 ### Anaconda

 After deciding that Fermilab would not be considered as non-commercial, which led to a block on access to the Anaconda repositories being put in place at Fermilab and to a rash of PRs to make sure that there were alternatives, Anaconda seem to have changed their mind on this.
-Fermilab still considering how to react.
+Fermilab is still considering how to react.

 ### HSF Mail in Spam?